 Basecamp charges a flat fee, irrespective of the number of projects or users.
 This means you can add as many members in your team as needed.
 It offers unlimited projects and 100GB of space for a minimal rate of $29 per month.

 The annual subscription costs $3000 and includes unlimited projects and 500GB of space.
-Storage and space give Basecamp an edge over Asana that does not specialize in storage.
+Storage and space give Basecamp an edge over Asana which does not specialize in storage.
 Asana is free for a team of 15 users or less.

 The free plan covers unlimited tasks and conversations.
 Asana treats storage differently and offers integrations with storage apps.